Send Mobile App Messages over API

 In some cases, you may want to segment your recipients by including different filters over multiple destination address types.
 By using this method, the recipient will receive the message if he satisfies at least one condition.
 In other words, if the recipient matches address type 1 OR address type 2, a message will be sent.

-In the following example, recipients whose favorite pizza is Capricciosa or favorite pasta is Napolitana will be targeted.
+In the following example, recipients whose favorite pizza is Capricciosa or whose favorite pasta is Napolitana will be targeted.

 "to": {